j1cken/eck-cloud/aks/eventhub/README.md

 Once the bit about TLS is clarified, let's proceed to deploy the [elastic agent](elastic-agent.yaml).

-As mentioned before, to keep thing simple, we're installing the agent in the same AKS cluster where ECK is running and which we want to monitor.
+As mentioned before, to keep things simple, we're installing the agent in the same AKS cluster where ECK is running and which we want to monitor.

 Before deploying the agent, we need to generate a secret with the fleet enrollment token:
 ```